nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

   - Recreates serverconf database and properties file with serverconf username and random password.
   - Optionally configures the security server sidecar to use a remote database server.
   - Starts security server sidecar services.
-  - Replace 'initctl' for 'supervisorctl' in 'xroad_restore.sh' for start and stop the services.
+  - Replace `initctl` for `supervisorctl` in `xroad_restore.sh` for starting and stopping the services.
   - Create sidecar-config directory on the host and mount it into the /etc/xroad config directory on the container.

 Note (1): The installation using the setup script will only be available for linux systems, in case of Windows or Mac we should install it using the [dockerhub image](#262-installation-using-dockerhub-image).

 #### 2.6.2.1 Security Server Sidecar Slim
-To install the Security Server Sidecar slim, modify the docker image build path in the setup_security_server_sidecar.sh script by changing the path "sidecar/Dockerfile" to "sidecar/slim/Dockerfile".
+To install the Security Server Sidecar slim, modify the Docker image build path in the setup_security_server_sidecar.sh script by changing the path `sidecar/Dockerfile` to `sidecar/slim/Dockerfile`.
 The Sidecar is a slim version of the sidecar who does not include support for message logging and monitoring.
-To install the Security Server Sidecar slim with Finnish settings, modify the docker image build path in the setup_security_server_sidecar.sh script by changing the path "sidecar/Dockerfile" to "sidecar/slim/fi/Dockerfile"
+To install the Security Server Sidecar slim with Finnish settings, modify the Docker image build path in the `setup_security_server_sidecar.sh` script by changing the path `sidecar/Dockerfile` to `sidecar/slim/fi/Dockerfile`

 #### 2.6.2.2 Finnish settings
   To install the Security Server Sidecar in a local development environment with Finnish settings, modify the image build in the setup_security_server_sidecar.sh changing the path "sidecar/Dockerfile" to "sidecar/fi/Dockerfile"

 ### 2.6.2 Installation using Dockerhub image
-First, create a docker network to allow communication between containers, we can run the docker command:
+First, create a Docker network to allow communication between containers, we can run the Docker command:
 ```
 docker network inspect xroad-network >/dev/null 2>&1 || docker network create -d bridge xroad-network
 ```
-To install the Security Server sidecar in a local development environment, we can run the docker command (**reference data: 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.11**):
+To install the Security Server sidecar in a local development environment, we can run the Docker command (**reference data: 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.11**):
 ```
 docker run --detach -p <ui port>:4000 -p <http port>:80 -p 5588:5588 --network xroad-network -e XROAD_TOKEN_PIN=<token pin> -e XROAD_ADMIN_USER=<admin user> -e XROAD_ADMIN_PASSWORD=<admin password> (-e XROAD_DB_HOST=<database host> -e XROAD_DB_PORT=<database port> -e XROAD_DB_PWD=<xroad db password> -e XROAD_LOG_LEVEL=<xroad log level> -e XROAD_CONF_DATABASE_NAME=<database name>) --name <container name> niis/xroad-security-server-sidecar:<image tag>
 ```